rhumbertgz/ScalaJoins/README.md

 ## NOTE:
 This fork encapsulates the original ScalaJoins code as an SBT project to add this library as a dependency on other projects.

-### ScalaJoins as a project dependency
+Add the below two definitions to the *build.sbt* file of your project to use the ScalaJoins abstractions in your code.

     lazy val root = Project("root", file(".")) dependsOn(scalaJoinsLib)
     lazy val scalaJoinsLib = RootProject(uri("git://github.com/rhumbertgz/ScalaJoins.git"))

-Add the above two definitions to the build.sbt of your project to use the use the ScalaJoins abstractions in your code.

 # Scala Joins